bediger4000/squava/README.md

 After reaching its lookahead depth (which varies throughout the game) the code does a static valuation of the board - it assigns a numerical value to the layout of X's and O's.
-The static value has a slight bias towards moves at the corners and edges of the board, and a slight bias towards winning (or forcing a loss) in as few moves as possible.
+By default, the static value has a slight bias towards moves at the corners of the board, and a slight bias towards winning (or forcing a loss) in as few moves as possible.

 ![Slight bias](https://raw.githubusercontent.com/bediger4000/squava/master/staticval.png)

-*Slight bias - reflect to get all cells' bias*
+*Default bias - reflect to get all cells' bias*

+Using the `-r` flag causes the program to give a random bias, from -5 to 5 for each cell.
+Using `-r` can cause the program to vary its opening moves, and give the human a small advantage.

 After the slight biases, it gives larger magnitude scores for having a non-losing any 3 out of a winnning 4-in-a-row combination.